 Watching the Agung eruption unfold showed me firsthand some of the points of confusion when it comes to talking about volcanoes and eruptions.
 You can see the types of information and resources I gave during that time here.
 Below are resources that can help understand terminology and processes, and find authoritative sources of information.
 There are definitely more trustworthy websites than others and I provide them below.
 This is not a complete list and I will keep adding to it.

-This is not my field of research, this is purely based on my experience doing outreach on social media and working with media.
+Communication is not my field of research (explosive volcanism is), this is purely based on my experience doing outreach on social media and working with media.
 If you have anything else that you would like to see added here, please let me know.

 Firstly, what is a volcano?
 A volcano is an opening in the Earth where either solid, liquid, or gaseous materials come out of the Earth's surface (lava, ash, rocks, gas).
 More general information about volcanoes here.

 For Indonesian volcano activity information

 This was written for Agung, but the resources are the same for official information for all Indonesian volcanoes >>> Click here for information links and resources.

 For Kilauea information See the list at the end of the page

 It is important to report the information as it is given by the volcano observatory officials, or other authoritative sources.
 The term "imminent" should not be used unless the authorities explicitly state this term.
 Please also link to where people can find official updates for themselves.
 You can find the world's volcano observatories here:

 Disaster agencies and other government organizations also communicate official information, such as BNPB in Indonesia, and many of these have Twitter and other social media accounts for rapidly disseminating information.